-From Calgary, the drive to Banff takes around one and a half hours and is easy to complete in a rental car via the TransCanada.
-That being said winter driving conditions on the TransCanada as one reaches the mountains can be treacherous with high winds and snowbanks on the days a big storm rolls into the region.
+From Calgary, the drive to Banff takes around one and a half hours and is easy to complete in a rental car via TransCanada.
+That being said, winter driving conditions on the TransCanada as one reaches the mountains can be treacherous, with high winds and snowbanks on the days a big storm rolls into the region.

 Ski Accommodation Options

-For most visitors, we’d recommend staying in the town of Banff as it is awesome at providing guests a good time.
-There are a plethora of restaurants, tour operators, bars, sights, and shops so you’ll have plenty of things to do when you’re not skiing.
+For most visitors, we’d recommend staying in Banff as it is incredible at providing guests a good time.
+There are many restaurants, tour operators, bars, sights, breweries, and shops, so you’ll have plenty of things to do when you’re not skiing.
 We have a post that shares all of our favorite hotels in Banff.

 Ski Big 3